Another Cryptocurrency Primer of Our Cyber Universe: Who, What, and Why They Differ

 - My Crystal Ball

-The cryptocurrency, or digital currently world is complex with a few core leaders and hundreds, if not thousands, of related active alternatives.
+The crypto exchange, or digital currently world is complex with a few core leaders and hundreds, if not thousands, of related active alternatives.
 All are predicated on the concept of the Blockchain or often referred to as the Distributed Ledger Technology (DLT).
 While the core history of Bitcoin and its related alternatives is fairly accessible via a simplified web search, popular media, and even “analog” books, I have determined that far too many do not understand the differences and similarities between and among these various alternative coins (Alt Coins).

 While the number of these Alt Coins range extensively, like all business enterprises, the Pareto Principle applies.
 Pareto is loosely referred to as the 80/20 rule meaning that 80 percent of the value/volume of any type of transaction is influenced by a minority of 20 percent of the customers.
 What the Italian Monk, Pareto really said was that he observed how often the minority influenced majority.
 Hence in our post-industrialized and MBA driven world, we simply call it the 80/20 rule.
 Moving on…